mpvnet-player/mpv.net/README.md

 ### Add-ons

-Add-ons have to located at:
+Add-ons have to be located at:

 C:\Users\\<user\>\AppData\Roaming\mpv\Addons\*Addon.dll